 Australia, otherwise known as the “Land Down Under,” is a continent, a country, and an island.
-It is located between two large bodies of water, which are the Pacific Ocean and the Indian Ocean.
+It is located between two large bodies of water: the Pacific Ocean and the Indian Ocean.
 When it comes to the country’s capital, it is none other than the city of Canberra.
-As for its current population, it is around 25,892,000.
+There is no official language in the Commonwealth of Australia.
+However, the majority of the population speaks English.

 Top Cities to Study in Australia for International Students